proxyapps/proxyapps.github.io/issue_template.md

-If you want to add a new proxy app complete the items below.
+If you want to add a new proxy app to this website, complete the items below.

 -----